mdn/content/files/en-us/web/css/position-visibility/index.md

 #### Result

-Scroll the page up and down with different `position-visibility` values selected to see their effects.
+Select different `position-visibility` values and then scroll the page up and down to see their effects.
 With `position-visibility: always` set, the positioned element will not be hidden.
 With `position-visibility: anchors-visible` set, the positioned element will only be visible when the anchor is partially or fully on-screen.
 With `position-visibility: no-overflow` set, the positioned element will be hidden as soon as it starts to overflow the viewport.

 {{ EmbedLiveSample("Basic usage", "100%", "180") }}